alt-space-c/Valorant-Triggerbot/README.md

 #### FAQ
 Will I get banned using this?

-1. Very unlikely as long as you run Unique.py as I have not been banned in over 4 months of using this.
+1. Very unlikely as long as you run Unique.py
+2. (I have not been banned in over 4 months of using this)

 Why am I releasing this?